hoangcuong2011/Good-Papers/Hierarchical Probabilistic Neural Network Language Model.md

 ----------------------
 Updated (21st July 2017): There is a work (Strategies for Training Large Vocabulary Neural Language Models - http://www.aclweb.org/anthology/P16-1186 ) that provides a comparison between different clustering methods (Table 4).
 Here is the result: random < frequency < k-means < weighted k-means.
 Note that k-means runs on the outputs produced by Hellinger PCA word embeddings.

+Updated (24th July 2017): There is a work (Efficient softmax approximation for GPUs - https://arxiv.org/abs/1609.04309) that provides a comparison between frequency and Brown clustering.
+Not surprising, the result is as follows: Frequency < Brown clustering.